 - It trains more learners at one go and hence curtails the delivery costs for the course taken.
 Moreover, content created once can be reused as well in an LMS.
 This is most beneficial for businesses that have high turnover.

 - It brings greater value to businesses for the investment made in training.
 It results in improved performance and higher business outcomes.

 - It provides immediate training access.
 Employees can login and access training content instantly and that too as per their convenience.
 Knowledge or skills can be updated as and when required reducing skill gap.

 - An LMS allows the learner-centered approach to work in the right direction and ensures an engaging experience for a long lasting impact.

 Language of the LMS

-The industry technical standard for developing elearning content is SCORM (Shareable Content Object Reference Model) with the newer Tin Can API that is successfully making online learning widely acceptable.
+The industry technical standard for developing elearning content is SCORM (Shareable Content Object Reference Model) with the newer Tin Can Compliant LMS that is successfully making online learning widely acceptable.

 SCORM is the language most elearning content is written in and is used by nearly all.
 Tin Can API, considered as SCORM’s successor comes with the capability to draw a clear and fluid picture of how the learners are progressing.

 Want to know how is TIN CAN API different from SCORM, read here https://www.proprofs.com/c/lms/scorm-vs-tin-can-api-the-difference-between-compact-discs-and-itunes/